 The Expressionists had a long history of woodcut printing to draw on, stretching back to Albrecht Dürer and earlier.
 By severely simplifying the images, the Expressionists took advantage of the medium's affinity for bold, flat patterns and the telltale grain and rough hewn look of the blocks.

 Kellard’s SUNY Purchase instructor Antonio Frasconi (1919–2013) was born in Buenos Aires but raised in Montevideo, Uruguay.
 He emigrated to the United States in 1945 and distinguished himself as an artist, illustrator of books, and teacher.
 One of his major projects, illustrations for the book “Los desaparecidos”, concerns the grave human rights abuses committed in Uruguay under military dictatorship in the 1970s and 1980s.
-See examples of his work in the MoMA collection, or view the trailer for 1985 film about the artist.
+See examples of his work in the MoMA collection.

 This depiction of the popular St. Francis of Assisi also serves as a beautifully carved privacy screen.
 Kellard bases his image of St. Francis on a fresco by Giotto (1266/7–1337).
 (View the source work here.)
 The screen’s rightmost panel features a functional calendar that is meant to be changed on a daily and monthly basis.